Working with categories¶

-Categories also support custom attributes enabling retrieval of images, links, or localised names directly from a result without multiple queries.
+Categories also support custom attributes enabling retrieval of images, links, or localized names directly from a result without multiple queries.
 Attribute configuration is done in the Voyado Elevate manager.

 Categories are modeled as tree structures that are defined during imports.
 There is always a root and all categories have an identifying parent category.
 The only category of a tree that does not have a parent is the implicit root node, which has the key